Cambiar Investors LLC Buys 8,265 Shares of Euronet Worldwide, Inc. (NASDAQ:EEFT)

 Shares of NASDAQ:EEFT traded up $0.89 during trading on Tuesday, hitting $77.18.
 187,205 shares of the company were exchanged, compared to its average volume of 378,202.
 The business’s 50 day moving average is $82.20 and its 200-day moving average is $100.52.
 The company has a market capitalization of $3.83 billion, a P/E ratio of 14.61 and a beta of 1.29.
 The company has a quick ratio of 1.52, a current ratio of 1.52 and a debt-to-equity ratio of 0.95.
 Euronet Worldwide, Inc. has a 1-year low of $73.84 and a 1-year high of $121.55.

-Euronet Worldwide (NASDAQ:EEFT – Get Free Report) last issued its quarterly earnings data on Tuesday, July 25th.
-The business services provider reported $1.84 earnings per share for the quarter, topping the consensus estimate of $1.81 by $0.03.
+Euronet Worldwide (NASDAQ:EEFT – Get Free Report) last announced its quarterly earnings results on Tuesday, July 25th.
+The business services provider reported $1.84 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.81 by $0.03.
 Euronet Worldwide had a net margin of 7.77% and a return on equity of 24.92%.
-The company had revenue of $939.10 million for the quarter, compared to analysts’ expectations of $922.29 million.
+The company had revenue of $939.10 million during the quarter, compared to the consensus estimate of $922.29 million.
 Equities analysts forecast that Euronet Worldwide, Inc. will post 6.5 earnings per share for the current year.

 Euronet Worldwide Profile